-1.1 Centrepoint acknowledges the Housing Ombudsman's Complaint Handling Code and takes all complaints and feedback from young people and all other internal and external stakeholders seriously.
-We believe that young people and complaints should be greeted positively and considered an opportunity to improve.
-All people should have the opportunity to complain or offer feedback about Centrepoint business.
-Centrepoint defines a complaint as any expression of dissatisfaction with Centrepoint, with a member of staff or with a service that requires a formal response.
+- 1.1 Centrepoint is regulated by a number of regulating authorities and follows their relevant guidance; including, but not limited to; the Housing Ombudsman's Complaint Handling Code, Charity Commission, Ofsted-The Supported Accommodation (England) Regulations 2023, and Common Principles for a Child Friendly Complaints Process. - 1.2 We take all complaints and feedback from young people and all other internal and external stakeholders seriously. - 1.3 We believe that young people and complaints should be greeted positively and considered an opportunity to improve. - 1.4 Centrepoint has a zero tolerance stance on any young person being subjected to any reprisal or detriment for making a complaint or representation. - 1.5 Everyone should have the opportunity to complain or offer feedback about Centrepoint business.